 - 3.3 The Ethical Governance policies set out the standards of conduct and integrity that it expects from staff, elected members, suppliers, partners, volunteers and the public.
-Breaches of the policies will be pursued, and procedures have been introduced to enable any person to raise genuine concerns they may have about the conduct of anybody acting for or on behalf of the Council. - 3.4 At its meeting on 6 December 2018 Full Council adopted a statement of intent in relation to both Ethical and Corporate Governance which gave a high organisational commitment to zero tolerance of fraud, corruption and bribery.
-Accordingly, it is now appropriate to refresh the statement of intent which is attached at Appendix 1.
+Breaches of the policies will be pursued, and procedures have been introduced to enable any person to raise genuine concerns they may have about the conduct of anybody acting for or on behalf of the Council. - 3.4 At its meeting on 3 December 2020 Full Council adopted a statement of intent in relation to both Ethical and Corporate Governance which gave a high organisational commitment to zero tolerance of fraud, corruption and bribery.
+It is appropriate following the change of Administration and Leader to refresh the statement of intent which is attached at Appendix 1.
 The Committee is recommended to refer this to Full Council for adoption.